Ralphdapythondev/Vulscrap/README.md

 ## Introduction

-The **Multi-Source Vulnerability Scraper** is a Python-based web scraping tool built with Streamlit.
+The **VulnWatch Sentinel** is a Python-based web scraping tool built with Streamlit.
 It is designed to extract and process vulnerability data from various sources, providing real-time updates, visualization, and data export features.
 This tool integrates advanced functionalities like logging, retry mechanisms, asynchronous processing, database storage, and email notifications.

 ## Key Features